 Cape Horn Vineyard

-Set on a sandy hill between the Murray and Goulburn Rivers, Cape Horn Vineyard is a peaceful spot to while away a Sunday.
-The scent of eucalyptus is prominent on the drive in, mixed with the sweetness of the various fruit trees that dot the 130-acre property.
+Set on a sandy hill between the Murray and Goulburn rivers, Cape Horn Vineyard is a peaceful riverside spot to while away a Sunday looking over the Murray.
+The scent of eucalyptus is prominent on the drive in, along with the sweetness of the various fruit trees dotting the 130-acre property.

-The grapes are grown on-site and the wine is made over at Hanging Rock Winery.
-At the cellar door, you can taste your way through recent and older vintages, before settling in with a glass of your favourite and a wood-fired pizza from the outdoor oven.
-The kitchen also plates up cheese platters, or you can pack your own picnic to enjoy on the sprawling lawn.
+The grapes are grown on the property, while the wine is made over at Hanging Rock Winery in Woodend.
+At the cellar door, you can taste your way through a selection of recent and older vintages before settling in with a glass of your favourite and a woodfired pizza from the outdoor oven.
+The kitchen also serves cheese platters you can enjoy on the sprawling lawn.

-There are swings and various games such as giant chess to distract the kids, and accommodation on-site if you’d like to stay the night.
-Each Saturday, the vineyard hosts live music events that draw a crowd of up to 200 people.
+There are swings and games of giant chess to distract the kids, and accommodation on-site if you’d like to stay the night.
+On weekends, the vineyard hosts live music events that draw a crowd.

-The vineyard is a 15-kilometre drive east of Echuca, or 30 minutes upstream if you’re coming by boat.
+The vineyard is a 18-kilometre drive east of Echuca, or 30 minutes upstream if you’re coming by boat.

-Explore Echuca further using our detailed Out of Town to Echuca guide.
+Explore Echuca further using our detailed Out of Town guide to Echuca.